 We discussed how the sparse instrumentation intentionally puts the lyrics to the song front and center.
-Her acoustic guitar is the rhythmic drive for the song with percussion and background vocals adding color and texture at various points.
+Mitchell’s acoustic guitar is the rhythmic drive, with percussion and background vocals adding color and texture at various points.

 Another key to this version of the song is dynamics.
-As Jeff points out, "She uses dynamics carefully to draw in the listener.
-While each verse is up-tempo with a clear, strong vocal delivery – underpinned by her driving acoustic guitar – she makes a dramatic shift in volume and intensity for the key lines, ’Don’t it always seem to go …,’ which she uses to set up the final lines of the refrain.
-She alters her strumming pattern and all of the percussion except the triangle drops out, adding importance to the next to last line.
-By doing so, Mitchell creates a tension that is immediately resolved with the last lines of the refrain, ’They paved paradise and put up a parking lot.’
-It’s a very effective technique to cement that last line in the listener’s brain."
+Mitchell uses dynamics to draw in the listener.
+While each verse is up-tempo with a clear, strong vocal delivery — underpinned by her driving acoustic guitar — she makes a dramatic shift in volume and intensity for the key lines, “Don’t it always seem to go…” which she uses to set up the final lines of the refrain.

 Lyrically, the first three verses address the world Mitchell was observing as she critiques a massive hotel built over the natural beauty of Hawaii, putting trees in a museum for people to view for a fee, and farmers spraying their crops with chemicals.
-However, in the fourth and final verse, the song turns personal, with Mitchell relating how her "old man" left in the middle of the night, driven away by a "big yellow taxi" – a possible reference to 1960s Canadian police cars which were reportedly then painted yellow.
-In this light, the first part of the refrain, "Don’t it always seem to go …" takes on added poignancy.
+However, in the fourth and final verse, the song turns personal, with Mitchell relating how her “old man” left in the middle of the night, driven away by a “big yellow taxi” — a possible reference to 1960s Canadian police cars.
+In this light, the first part of the refrain, “Don’t it always seem to go…” takes on added poignancy.

-Although there are numerous cover versions of "Big Yellow Taxi" (Bob Dylan, Amy Grant, Nena, and even a big band version, among the 223 recordings that pop up on AllMusic.com), the first version we chose to study is by Pinhead Gunpowder, a part time pop-punk outfit from Northern California that includes Billie Joe Armstrong of Green Day.
-It was featured on their first album, Jump Salty, released in 1995.
-By choosing a classic song that is part of the pop canon from the 1970s, Pinhead adapts the original intent and message Mitchell sought to convey into their own version, stamping the song indelibly with a loose, rough, energetic drive of their own.
+Although there are numerous cover versions of “Big Yellow Taxi” (Bob Dylan, Amy Grant, Nena, and even a big band version are among the 278 recordings that pop up on AllMusic.com), the first version we chose to study is by Pinhead Gunpowder, a part-time pop-punk outfit from Northern California that includes Billie Joe Armstrong of Green Day.
+This track was featured on their first album, Jump Salty, released in 1995.
+By choosing a classic song that is part of the pop canon from the 1970s, the band adapts the original intent and message Mitchell sought to convey into their own version, stamping the song indelibly with a loose, rough, energetic drive.

-So, even though the instrumentation and vocal style is very different than the original, this reading is an effective cover that clearly represents the artistic intent of the band, while keeping the integrity of the song’s original message.
-One interesting wrinkle is that with a male vocalist, the band chose to keep the original lyric for the last verse when the "old man" gets taken away.
-Interestingly, this gives a different meaning to that character, who then represents the singer’s father.
+One interesting wrinkle is that, with a male vocalist, the band chose to keep the original lyric for the last verse when the “old man” gets taken away.
+Interestingly, this implies a different meaning to that character, who then represents the singer’s father.

 Next, we turn to the Counting Crows and their interpretation of the song that appeared as a hidden track on their 2002 album Hard Candy.
 From its first notes, the live feel of Mitchell and Pinhead Gunpowder is abandoned.
 Instead, the Crows set up the song with a funky groove and a contemporary urban feel with an acoustic bass synth patch.
-Then the band expands the sonic palette into a rich tapestry of dozens of instruments and textures, which opens up a huge array of instruments, effects, and colors for the band to utilize while developing their own interpretation of the song which runs nearly double the length (3:58) of the original.
+Then the band expands the sonic palette into a rich tapestry of dozens of instruments and textures, developing their own interpretation of the song which runs nearly double the length (3:58) of the original.

-Jeff notes that at the beginning of the second verse, strings enter, with a processed and possibly gated effect, used to punctuate Adam Duritz’s second verse vocal delivery.
+At the beginning of the second verse, strings enter, with a processed, gated effect, used to punctuate Adam Duritz’s vocal delivery.
 To keep the song building, by the next refrain, the textures become a bit richer and denser than they were in the first refrain.

 Verse three kicks up the energy a few more notches.
 Duritz jumps into his patented head voice, and supporting him is a repeating acoustic guitar riff that helps build tension.
-Meanwhile, a slowly ascending line of lush acoustically tracked strings add another level of sophistication and shimmer to the track’s evolution.
+Meanwhile, a slowly ascending line of lush, acoustically tracked strings add another level of shimmer as the track evolves.
 The strings continue through this refrain, which Duritz chooses to repeat.
 Another sonic color, a harmonica, is also briefly added.

 After a quick turnaround, a solo verse appears that features a lower register acoustic guitar that is a variation of the song melody.
 As the final sustained tremolo chord is held, the band fades back, and Duritz’s vocal takes on an intimate tone, to play the narrator’s role for the final verse.

 Here the arrangement adds a level of realism by adding the sound of a door clicking shut set up by a stereo split of a guitar strum, harmonics, and the door slam.
-The band also adds a car sound when the taxi appears, and Duritz chooses to personalize the lyric, singing, "took my girl away," unlike Pinhead Gunpowder’s reading.
-Jeff notes that it’s this reading of the final verse and refrain that makes the Counting Crows’ cover especially notable.
+The band also adds a car sound when the taxi appears, and Duritz chooses to personalize the lyric, singing, “took my girl away.”

 Although this fourth verse is the emotional apex of this version, the band picks things back up and Duritz returns to earlier form, singing three repeats of the final line that Mitchell sang in the original, adding his own improvisations as she did to each.
-Then the track continues with new material in the form of a vocal vamp that features a variation on the original funky drum and bass parts, and literally dozens of intricate interwoven guitar parts by the band’s talented guitarists, Dave Bryson and Dan Vickrey.
+Then the track continues with new material in the form of a vocal vamp that features a variation on the original funky drum and bass parts, and dozens of intricate interwoven guitar parts.

 In 2007, Joni Mitchell re-recorded “Big Yellow Taxi” on her album Shine.
 How did the artist approach a classic song that has become one of the most well-known recordings of her long career?

-Mitchell’s new reading of "Taxi" is vastly different than her original take on the song.
+Mitchell’s new reading of “Taxi” is vastly different than her original take.
 It’s more sophisticated and modern, and gone are the exuberance and playfulness found in her 1970 recording.
 They’re replaced with a lower-pitched, staccato vocal delivery missing the long lilting phrases of the original.
-Jeff points out that she has a bit of a world-weary tone and tellingly adds one essential word to the opening lyric: the word "So."
-Thus, she kicks off the track with, "So they paved paradise and put up a parking lot."
-Now, she’s reflecting back on the intervening four decades, using this version to observe that her earlier warning to preserve the natural aspects of the world around us went unheeded.
+Mitchell has a bit of a world-weary tone and tellingly adds one essential word to the opening lyric: the word “So.”
+Thus, she kicks off the track with, “So they paved paradise and put up a parking lot.”
+Now, she’s reflecting on the intervening four decades, using this version to observe that her earlier warning to preserve the natural aspects of the world around us went unheeded.